Natural Birth Control That Works

 As with all forms of contraception, hormonal or not, there are human error factors that can influence effectiveness.
 Various studies show FAM user effectiveness in the high eighty-eighth percentile up to the ninetieth percentile (sometimes as low as the eightieth percentile).
 This is comparable to the effectiveness of other birth control methods that involve user responsibility such as the condom and oral contraceptives.
 Such human errors occur when the user chooses to take risks with their practice of FAM.

 Studies find user effectiveness rates increase substantially when a person does not intentionally violate the method rules.
 Personal follow ups after the FAM workshop function to minimize unintentional errors or risks in charting and following the 4 FAM rules.

 *The study linked below suggests that those who learn FAM in a workshop setting under the supervision of a qualified teacher (and receive individualized training in subsequent follow ups) maintain high user effectiveness rates.
 Learning from a book alone or an app alone are not necessarily considered supervised training.

-*Spring 2007 Human Reproductive - Longitudinal Study: This study includes a slight variation to the method that Justina Thompson does not include in the curriculum, and therefore teaches from the strictest, meaning most conservative, version of Fertility Awareness rules . http://humrep.oxfordjournals.org/content/22/5/1310.lon
+*Spring 2007 Human Reproductive - Longitudinal Study: This study includes a slight variation to one of the method rules; so, for that reason, we teach the rules from the strictest perspective of Sympto-Thermal Method Rules. http://humrep.oxfordjournals.org/content/22/5/1310.lon